jessitron/infra/otel-demo-helm/HELM.md

 `helm upgrade --values values.yaml otel-demo open-telemetry/opentelemetry-demo`

+## What is it going to do

+`helm upgrade --dry-run --values values.yaml otel-demo open-telemetry/opentelemetry-demo > all-the.yaml`

+To see the collector config it has constructed, look for `kind: ConfigMap` and then hit next until you find the one for otelcol

 ## ingress

 I couldn't get this to work within the helm chart.
 And this is not repeatable easily.